 Mihrimah Sultan Mosque – Edirnekapi – Istanbul

-In order to have two monumental mosques in her name, Mihrimah Sultan must’ve been powerful and rich.
-Indeed, her husband, Rüstem Pasha, was the richest Grand Vizier in history of the Ottoman Empire.
-Furthermore, she was Suleiman the Magnificent’s only beloved daughter.
-Her mother, Hürrem Sultan, started the Sultanate of Women era, as the only legal wife of Suleiman the Magnificent.
-Backed by these powerful personalities, it comes as no surprise that she had the necessary funds and support for the Iskele Mosque in Üsküdar and also for the Mihrimah Sultan Mosque in Istanbul’s Edirnekapi neighbourhood.
+In order to have two monumental mosques built in her name, Mihrimah Sultan must have been both powerful and wealthy.
+Indeed, her husband, Rüstem Pasha, was the richest Grand Vizier in the history of the Ottoman Empire.
+Moreover, she was the only beloved daughter of Sultan Suleiman the Magnificent.
+Her mother, Hürrem Sultan, was the sole legal wife of Suleiman and the woman who initiated the Sultanate of Women era.
+Supported by such influential figures, it is no surprise that Mihrimah Sultan had the means and backing to commission the Iskele Mosque in Üsküdar, as well as the Mihrimah Sultan Mosque in Istanbul’s Edirnekapi district.

 OTTOMAN IMPERIAL MOSQUES